 But even a nicely waterproofed shower wall substrate won’t help if the shower base liner isn’t properly installed behind the shower wall substrate:

-If the shower pan liner is installed on top of the shower wall substrate, then water will wick down behind the liner and into the wall framing.
-This will cause the wall framing to eventually dissolve into a moldy dry-rotted mess:
+If the shower pan liner is installed on top of the shower wall substrate instead of behind it, then water will wick up behind the liner and into the wall framing.
+This will cause the wall framing to quickly dissolve into a moldy dry-rotted mess:

 How to Waterproof a Tile Shower with MODERN Materials!

 There are some other things that can go wrong with a traditional construction shower install, but hopefully you get the point.
 Making a truly waterproof shower is difficult using traditional methods and materials that can fail in multiple ways.
-Ideally, it would be best to simply put a continuous waterproofing layer directly behind all the tile in a shower.
+Ideally, you want a continuous waterproofing layer directly behind all the tile in a shower.
 This is easy to do today using two materials that came on the market in the 1990s.

 This means you can “wallpaper” the interior of a shower space in a continuous layer of waterproof Kerdi and then tile directly on it.
 Moisture that seeps through the tile and grout immediately meets a completely waterproof substrate.
 This is how Kerdi waterproofing makes for a more waterproof custom tile shower install versus traditional methods.